MurariHarish/Zillow-data-ML-project/README.md

 Create an ECR repository to store Docker images.
 Note down the repository's URI for future reference.

 ### 4. EC2 Instance Creation
-Create an EC2 instance, preferably with an Ubuntu operating system, t2.large as CPU and 32 GB as Memory
+Create an EC2 instance, with an Ubuntu operating system, t2.large as CPU and 32 GB as Memory

 ### 5. Docker Installation on EC2
-Connect your EC2 instance and install Docker.
+Connect the EC2 instance and install Docker.
 This involves:

 #### Optional Preparations:
 ```bash